 - Rocks beneath groundwater.
 The quality of groundwater depends on the rock layers under which it sits.
 Water passing through limestone is most likely alkaline.
 Water seeping through sandstone and volcanic rocks may be acidic.

 - Decaying leaves.
 Did you know falling leaves in autumn make the soil, groundwater, and rivers acidic?
 Also, leaves of fir and pine trees acidify the ground.

 - Carbon dioxide.
-If you leave pure water in open air, it becomes slightly acidic as carbon dioxide in the air dissolves in it.
+If you leave pure water in the open air, it becomes slightly acidic as carbon dioxide in the air dissolves in it.
 Carbon dioxide bonds with water molecules to form carbonic acid, a weak acid.
-CO2 in air also causes rain to be slightly acidic.
+CO2 in the air also causes rain to be slightly acidic.

 Improving Your Drinking Water pH

 There are two ways to improve water pH, either to neutralize it or to purposely make it acidic or alkaline.

 - Water filtration.
 Water filtration removes vast amounts of minerals and sediments in water, thus keeping its pH within the neutral range.
 Water companies, distributors, and utilities are quite successful in treating community water supply.
 Pure water has a pH of 7.0.